bigdatagenomics/adam/docs/api/genomicDataset.rst

 To resolve this, we added an ``adam-codegen`` package that generates Spark SQL compatible classes representing the ADAM schemas.
 These classes are available in the ``org.bdgenomics.adam.sql`` package.
-All Avro-backed GenomicRDDs now support translation to Datasets via the ``dataset`` field, and transformation via the Spark SQL APIs through the ``transformDataset`` method.
+All Avro-backed GenomicDatasets now support translation to Datasets via the ``dataset`` field, and transformation via the Spark SQL APIs through the ``transformDataset`` method.
 As an optimization, we lazily choose either the RDD or Dataset API depending on the calculation being performed.
 For